Dee Laverdure

 Fort Langley

-Before I close this connection, I want to share that I am a registered Social Worker with the Province of British Columbia.
-I am in good standing with both the BC College of Social Work as well as the BC Association of Social Work.
-Both organizations are registration bodies that hold me accountable to the public and to strong ethical practice.
+Before I close this connection, I want to share that I am a registered Social Worker in good standing with the Province of BC and adhere to a strong ethical practice.
+I am also a member of the BC Association of Social Work who offer opportunities for ongoing growth in my practice.

 For now, it has been good to connect and I trust you will find your way to the right place where you can find the support you are searching for.
 I wish you wellness in good heart.